 From a size standpoint, they're typical warblers, small, about four inches to slightly more than five inches in length.
 They have a wingspan of seven to eight inches.

 Their diet includes small fruit and bugs — caterpillars, moths, and spiders, which they pick off the undersides of leaves.
 In winter, their diet becomes more vegetarian — grains and fruits — while still downing a few insects.
-In contrast with most of their warbler cousins, black-throateds are patient foragers, working an area for several minutes before moving on.
+In contrast with most of their skittish warbler cousins, black-throateds are patient foragers, working an area for several minutes before moving on.

-Black-throated blue warblers nest in deep woods, selecting shrubs and saplings as the site for their homestead.
+Black-throated blue warblers nest in deep woods, selecting shrubs and saplings as the site for their homesteads.
 Females build the nest using strips of bark and plant fibers held together with cobwebs and spit and lined with finer material like moss and hair.
 Males gather the material.

 Females lay clutches of two to five eggs, which require less than two weeks of incubation before hatching.
 Females handle sitting duties, but males can do much of the rearing.
 Black-throated blue warblers fledge after eight to 10 days but still require parental care, often provided solely by the dad, because mom might be off handling a second or third brood.
 Black-throated blue warblers are mostly monogamous and pairs will remain together season after season.